natalieagus/50002/docs/Labs/lab5.md

 ## Submission and Questionnaire

-Once you ar

 As usual, complete the questionnaire for this lab on eDimension before its due date.
+There's no need to submit the code.
+They are for practice purposes only and serve as a recap for your final exam.

 ## Related Materials
 The lecture notes on [Stack and Procedures](https://natalieagus.github.io/50002/notes/stackandprocedures) is closely related for this lab.
 Related sections include: